Yosef-Solomon19/Scrimba-Unit-Converter/README.md

 I'll be adding additional features to this such as:

-&ensp;&ensp; - [] Adding input for the user to change the number and automatically recalculate the value.\
+&ensp;&ensp; - [X] Adding input for the user to change the number and automatically recalculate the value.\
 &ensp;&ensp; - [X] Adding different conversions such as temperature, and speed.

 Other potential features to be added in the near future:\
-&ensp;&ensp; - [] Display result of the unit conversion the user wants to see when user clicks on the unit conversion they want i.e when user clicks length, user receives conversion result.
+&ensp;&ensp; - [X] Display result of the unit conversion when user clicks on the unit conversion they want to see i.e when user clicks length, user sees conversion result.